fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 #### Render

-Note: When you attempt to deploy your backend to Render, make sure you have a separate repository for the backend and deploy that github repo through Render, attempting to deploy through your Fullstackopen repository will often throw "ERR path ....package.json".
+Note: When you attempt to deploy your backend to Render, make sure you have a separate repository for the backend and deploy that GitHub repo through Render.
+Attempting to deploy through your Fullstackopen repository will often throw "ERR path ....package.json".

 In case of Render, the scripts look like the following